princeo741/ViTA/README.md

 # ViTA
 ViTA stands for Visual Translation Assistance.
-It's an Assistive Technology for Speech and Vision Loss aka Conversion of sign language to text/speech
+ViTA is an assistive technology that converts sign language into text, enabling people with hearing impairments to communicate more easily with individuals who do not understand sign language.
+By using a combination of machine learning algorithms and computer vision technology, ViTA is able to recognize and interpret a wide range of signs, providing real-time transcription on a display or other output device.
+This technology has the potential to greatly improve access to communication and information for individuals with hearing impairments, helping to reduce the barriers they face in daily life.